Coupling between Phase Separation and Geometry on a Closed Elastic Curve: Free Energy Minimization and Dynamics: Additional details on numerical methods and parameters

 \subsection{Phase diagram parameter sweep details}

-For each parameter point $\left(x_c, y_c\right)$, in the parameter plane of interest (for example ($C,\alpha$) we consider its $3 \times 3$ neighborhood in the discrete parameter grid.
-For every existing neighbor $\left(x_n, y_n\right)$, we extract the final Fourier coefficients $\hat{u}_n(k)$ of the found morphology and use them to initialize a new simulation at the fixed center parameters $(x_c, y_c)$.
-This process is intended to locate morphological phase boundaries accurately by initializing simulations in the neighbouring phase or phases to see which basin of attraction they then end up in.
+For each parameter point $\left(x_c, y_c\right)$, in the parameter plane of interest (for example ($C,\alpha$)) we consider its $3 \times 3$ neighborhood in the discrete parameter grid.
+For every existing neighbor $\left(x_n, y_n\right)$ and for every metastable solution previously identified at that neighbor, we extract the final Fourier coefficients $\hat{u}_n(k)$ of the found morphology and use them to initialize a new simulation at the fixed center parameters $(x_c, y_c)$.
+This process is intended to track every metastable solution that is supported at $(x_c, y_c)$ by initializing simulations in each neighbouring metastable basin to see which basin of attraction they then end up in.
 It is also useful in overcoming any free energy barriers between structures that are classified within the same morphological phase ({\em i.e.}, with the same $N$ value).

 Before each such extra minimization from neighboring structures, we enforce the relevant global constraints in spectral space: the zero mode is adjusted to match the prescribed total $C$, and the curvature-related spectral contribution is projected or rescaled to preserve the total curvature, while higher modes retain the neighbor's structure.
-The system is then evolved at $\left(x_c, y_c\right)$ from this constraint-compliant initialization.
+The free energy is then minimized at $\left(x_c, y_c\right)$ from this constraint-compliant initialization.
 This procedure is iteratively repeated to construct updated phase diagrams, until no new morphological phases or transitions are detected.
+The ground state at each parameter is then identified, as the locally stable branch with the lowest free energy.